Spectrum TV news outlets in Tampa and Orlando outperform other stations during Milton

 Traditional television news outlets on Gulf Coast and Central Florida lagged in viewership behind Spectrum stations during Hurricane Milton coverage, Spectrum says.

-When natural disasters, such as recent hurricanes, cause havoc in Florida communities, those are times when residents turn to broadcast news outlets often for the most up-to-date breaking bulletins to keep them informed and possibly save lives.
+When natural disasters, such as recent hurricanes, cause havoc in Florida communities, residents often turn to broadcast news outlets for the most up-to-date breaking bulletins to keep them informed and possibly save lives.

-Spectrum news outlets in both Tampa and Orlando appear to have come out on top compared to the competitors during Hurricane Milton when it slammed Florida first on the Gulf Coast on Oct.
-9 and then roared through the interior of the state before it exited into the Atlantic Ocean through the Space Coast on Oct.
+Spectrum news outlets in Tampa and Orlando appear to have come out on top compared to the competitors during Hurricane Milton, which slammed Florida first on the Gulf Coast on Oct.
+9 and then roared through the interior of the state before exiting into the Atlantic Ocean through the Space Coast on Oct.
 10.

 “Bay New 9’s comprehensive coverage of Hurricane Milton recorded more viewership than ABC, FOX and CBS combined, with three times the audience of ABC and FOX, four times that of NBC, and six times CBS.
 In all, viewership was 226% above the previous month’s average,” a news release from Spectrum said.